 The caterpillars usually pupate within a cocoon incorporating their larval hairs.
 These hairs can cause more problems if the cocoons are handled, or if they disintegrate and the hairs are released to blow about.

 The adults are short lived because they have a reduced haustellum and do not feed.
 In some species the females are wingless.
 Many of the caterpillars are very colourful.

 Some taxonomists changed the scientific names of many species in LYMANTRIINAE after detailed morphological studies, particularly by Jeremy Holloway, as published in his more recent book "Moths of Borneo" (1999).
-However, here we are still using the older names from the "Checklist of the Lepidoptera of Australia" (1996)

 The 75 named Australian named members of LYMANTRIINAE are included in:

 Calliteara pura : Perfect Tussock Moth